“What is the best bible version?”, for this post we will only look at the Americanised Cannon of 66 books.

 This discussion is about the language of Moses NOT the religion of the Samaritans

 Its time to thank the Samaritans for their respect for scripture!
 The Samaritan Pentateuch (SP) is the oldest Bible manuscript in the world.
 Although the extant copy is 1065 AD the Samaritans acquired it from Josiah around 610 BC.
 Samaritan theology venerates Joshua’s altar on Mt.
 Gerizim at Shechem and rejects all scripture except for the first five books of Moses.
-There are 40 Samaritan Pentateuch Harmonizations (text from one location in the Torah replicated into a new second location) also witnessed in Dead Sea Scrolls and against the Septuagint (LXX).
+There are 40 Samaritan Pentateuch Harmonizations (text from one location in the Torah replicated into a new second location) also witnessed in Dead Sea Scrolls and supported by the Septuagint (LXX).

 Dead Sea Scrolls (DSS)